 When a part-time employee is working more than their specified contract hours for greater than a twelve (12) month period (providing that the roster pattern has not resulted from coverage for extended absences, such as maternity leave, long service leave, worker's compensation leave and extended personal leave) they may request that their contracted hours are reviewed by their Manager.
 The Manager will formally respond to the request giving consideration to the operational needs of the Company.

-36.3 Casual
+36.3 Casual Employees

 (a) A casual employee is an employee engaged as such on an hourly basis, other than as a part-time, full-time or fixed-term employee, to work up to and including 38 ordinary hours per week.

+For each ordinary hour worked, a casual employee must be paid:

+(i) the minimum hourly rate applicable to the classification and pay point in which they are employed; and

-A casual employee will be paid per hour calculated at the rate of 1/38 th of the weekly rate appropriate to the employee's classification.
-In addition, a loading of 25% of that rate will be paid instead of the paid leave entitlements of fulltime employees.
+(ii) a loading of 25% of the minimum hourly rate.

+(b) Casual loading is paid instead of the paid leave entitlements of full-time employees.

+A casual employee is not entitled to paid leave entitlements’

 The minimum engagement period for a casual employee is three (3) hours.

-(d) A casual employee who has worked on a regular and systematic basis for a period of 26 weeks may request conversion to permanent employment, and if on review of the roster a part-time or full-time vacancy exists and such work is ongoing, permanent placement may be offered.
+Casual Conversion

+Offers and requests for conversion from casual employment to full-time or part-time employment are provided for in the NES.

+Unless, in accordance with the NES, there are reasonably grounds for the Employer not to make the offer, the Employer must make an offer to a casual employee under this subclause if:

+The employee has been employed by the employer for a period of 12 months beginning the day the employment started; and

+During at leas the last 6 months of that period, the employee has worked a regular pattern of hours on an ongoing basis which, without significant adjustment, the employee could continue work as a full-time or part-time employee.

+Any dispute over the application of the casual conversion provisions may be dealt with in accordance with the dispute resolution clause in this Agreement.

 Hours of Work and Roster

-The ordinary hours of work for a full-time employee will be an average of 38 hours per week in a fortnight or four (4) week period.

 Not more than 10 ordinary hours of work (exclusive of meal breaks) are to be worked in any one day.